William Hardin: Death

-William Hardin died on July 22, 1821 in Hardinsburg.
+Hardin died on July 22, 1821, in Hardinsburg.
 The location of his grave is unknown.
 Hardin's house stood on the bluff overlooking Hardin's Creek in the southern part of Hardinsburg, and for many years, was a well-known landmark.
-Hardin owned a great deal of land at one time in the present counties of Breckinridge, Hardin, Meade, Grayson, Ohio and Hancock, but his house was burned down, and his deeds and patents went up in flames thus he lost most of the land he was entitled to.
+Hardin once owned a great deal of land in the present-day counties of Breckinridge, Hardin, Meade, Grayson, Ohio, and Hancock.
+However, his house burned down, destroying his deeds and patents and causing him to lose most of the land he was entitled to.